 Studio Art Scholarships

-The scholarship application period for Studio Art students will open January 21, 2019 and close on February 22, 2019.
+The scholarship application period for Studio Art students will open in January, 2020.
+Please check back for updates.

 The University of Utah's scholarships management site handles all scholarships.
 You can apply for all available departmental scholarships with one application.
 During the submission process, you will be required to upload your portfolio as a single PDF.
 The details for creating the PDF are listed below and in the application website.